Avoid Vague and Loose Sentences. We call them “Fluff Content”

 Remember: We Are Not Authors, We Are Commercial Writers

 Authors write books.
 They are inherently creative and nurture independent thoughts, ideas, and plots.
 However, commercial writing is diametrically opposite.
 Your content must be brand focused and tailor-made for a target audience (brands/ marketers).
 Your content should be factually relevant, complimented with supporting data and research.
 A commercial content should have the credibility to convince readers and possibly lock them into the subtle sales under-current.
 Here are some key tips:

 - To maximize readability: Sentences must be short, never more than 20 words.
 Paragraphs must be between 1 and 4 sentences long.

-- Use images wherever required and mention the image sources.
+- Use images wherever required/ appropriate.
+Don’t forget to mention the image sources.
+Choose images that contains no proprietary watermarks and royalty-free.
 Use images only to add value to a post and not for ornamentation.

 - Every point you write needs to be supported by relevant data (these could be surveys, reports, or studies) and examples.
-In case you cannot find both of them, try to include at least one.
-Without either of these, the content lacks credibility.
+Fluff doesn’t sell and aren’t convincing to a buyer.
+Lack of credible data and research simply paves way for fluff content.

-- Please ensure that any sources you link to are recent articles and studies and less than 2 years old.
+- The sources you refer or link-back should be recent articles and studies.
+Preferably, less than 2 years old.